hoadv/react-calendar/README.md

 * No moment.js needed

 ## tl;dr
-* Install by executing `npm install react-calendar` or `yarn add react-calendar`.
+* Install by executing `npm install short-react-calendar` or `yarn add short-react-calendar`.
-* Import by adding `import Calendar from 'react-calendar'`.
+* Import by adding `import Calendar from 'short-react-calendar'`.
 * Use by adding `<Calendar />`.
 Use `onChange` prop for getting new values.

 ## Demo